LuisSantosJS/platform/server/front/readme.md

 ## Testing with dev-production/etc.

-Only a downloadFile variant of URIs will work, since app is hosted on localhost and token should be valid to use preview on production environment.
+Only a downloadFile variant of URIs will work, since app is hosted on 194.163.132.148 and token should be valid to use preview on production environment.